PerfectFit-project/virtual_coach_useful_activities/README.md

 <img src = "Readme_images/conversation_structure.png" width = "500" title="Conversation structure.">

-A demo of the second conversational session can be found [here](https://youtu.be/RywcZSHOs_g).
+A demo video of the second conversational session can be found [here](https://youtu.be/RywcZSHOs_g).

 ## Components